Making Your Home Fossil Free

 NYSERDA offers incentives for the installation of solar water heating systems for residential customers of the State's major investor-owned utilities.
 The program is open to customers of investor owned utilities including: Central Hudson Gas & Electric, National Grid, Orange and Rockland Utilities and Rochester Gas and Electric.
 The systems must generally supplement an electric water heater in order to qualify for the program.

 Air Source Heat Pumps

 An air-source heat pump can deliver one-and-a-half to three times more heat energy to a home than the electrical energy it consumes.
 This is possible because a heat pump moves heat rather than converting it from a fuel like combustion heating systems do.
-Renewable Heat Now offers general information on heat pump technology as well as information on finding available incentives and installers.

 New York State's Air Source Heat Pump Program provides a $500 incentive per installed system for single-family and multi-family residences.

 Ground Source Heat Pumps

 Ground source heat pump (GSHP) systems transfer thermal energy between the ground and a building to heat and cool without any harmful emissions or additional fuel.
 Through the Ground Source Heat Pump Rebate Initiative, NYSERDA is making $15 million available - up to $15,000 per home.
 This initiative will provide funding only to eligible GSHP designers and installers approved by NYSERDA